James Monroe: Missouri Compromise

 During the following session, the House passed a similar bill with an amendment, introduced on January 26, 1820, by John W. Taylor of New York, allowing Missouri into the union as a slave state.
 Initially, Monroe opposed any compromise that involved restrictions on slavery's expansion in federal territories.
 The question had been complicated by the admission in December of Alabama, a slave state, making the number of slave and free states equal.
 In addition, there was a bill in passage through the House (January 3, 1820) to admit Maine as a free state.
 Southern congressmen sought to force northerners to accept slavery in Missouri by connecting Maine and Missouri statehood.
 In this plan, endorsed by Monroe, Maine statehood would be held hostage to slavery in Missouri.
 In February 1820 the Senate passed a bill for the admission of Maine with an amendment enabling the people of Missouri to form a state constitution.
 Before the bill was returned to the House, a second amendment was adopted on the motion of Jesse B. Thomas of Illinois, excluding slavery from the Louisiana Territory north of the parallel 36°30′ north (the southern boundary of Missouri), except within the limits of the proposed state of Missouri.
 The House then approved the bill as amended by the Senate.

-The legislation passed, and became known as "the Missouri Compromise".
 Though Monroe remained firmly opposed to any compromise that restricted slavery anywhere, he reluctantly signed the Compromise into law (March 6, 1820) only because he believed it was the least bad alternative for southern slaveholders.
-The Missouri Compromise temporarily settled the issue of slavery in the territories.
+The legislation passed, and became known as "the Missouri Compromise", which temporarily settled the issue of slavery in the territories.
+Monroe's presidential leadership role in drafting the Missouri Compromise is disputed.
+He viewed the issue of admission conditions more from a political perspective and did not convene a cabinet meeting on this matter.